-- Limit bus capacity to one student per seat (approximately four to six students per bus). - Appropriate COVID-19 signage, including social distancing aisle and seat markings, will be placed on each bus. - Seating charts will be created based on loading/unloading order to avoid students walking past each other and ensure social distancing. - School personnel will submit transportation service requests (electronic form) for eligible bus riders upon new enrollment and/or cohort changes so accurate bus rider counts can be calculated.
-The processing of transportation requests for special education students may take up to seven school days. - Extend morning bus drop-off/arrival period to 35-40 minutes to stagger bus drop off of students for schools in which a projected 40 percent bus ridership is exceeded. - Extend afternoon bus pick-up/arrival period to 35-40 minutes to stagger bus pick up of students for schools in which a projected 40 percent bus ridership is exceeded. - Schools with more than 20 assigned buses may require larger staggered periods. - Students transported in wheelchairs enter/exit the bus via the lift. - Transportation staff directly or indirectly responsible for pupil transportation services will receive training prior to school opening that is within CDC guidance. - Training will consist of bus cleanliness practices, proper use of PPE, and daily selfhealth checks. - Parents/guardians will conduct temperature and wellness checks of their child(ren) at home prior to the bus arrival.
+- Limit bus capacity to one student per seat (approximately four to six students per bus). - Appropriate COVID-19 signage, including social distancing aisle and seat markings, will be placed on each bus. - Seating charts will be created based on loading/unloading order to avoid students walking past each other and ensure social distancing.

+- Extend morning bus drop-off/arrival period to 35-40 minutes to stagger bus drop off students for schools in which a projected 40 percent bus ridership is exceeded. - Extend afternoon bus pick-up/arrival period to 35-40 minutes to stagger bus pick up of students for schools in which a projected 40 percent bus ridership is exceeded. - Schools with more than 20 assigned buses may require larger staggered periods. - Students transported in wheelchairs enter/exit the bus via the lift. - Transportation staff directly or indirectly responsible for pupil transportation services will receive training prior to school opening that is within CDC guidance. - Training will consist of bus cleanliness practices, proper use of PPE, and daily selfhealth checks. - Parents/Guardians will conduct temperature and wellness checks of their child(ren) at home prior to the bus arrival.

-Bus Driver Behavior During Transportation of Students with Special Needs
+Bus Driver Behavior during Transportation of Students with Special Needs